Almad/crystal-ball/README.md

 `docker-compose run --rm --user "$(id -u):$(id -g)" web python3 manage.py test`

+If you want to test with different IP addresses at runtime, add line like

+`IP_OVERRIDE=8.8.8.8`

+to file called `.env` that is in the root of the repository.

 ## Attribution

 This product includes GeoLite data created by MaxMind, available from